Skip to content

 After the teapot was nice and warm, it was time to choose our tea.

-Roji Associates Nambu ironware teapots come with a fine mesh strainer–ensuring that tea leaves don't escape into the water.
+Roji Associates' teapots come with a fine mesh strainer—ensuring that tea leaves do not escape into the water.

-When it came time to pour, the lid was a little too hot to hold, so we covered it with a small towel.
-The upward curved spout made the tea flow effortlessly–enabling us to fill the cups without holding the heavy teapot up too high.
+When it came time to pour, the lid was a little hot to hold, so we covered it with a small towel.
+The upwardly curved spout made the tea flow effortlessly, making it easy to fill each cup without lifting the heavy teapot too high.

-After everyone had their cup of tea, we placed the teapot on the three-footed teapot stand also made from Nambu ironware.
-The stand is heavy and has slightly jagged edges, so we were careful not to leave any marks on our kitchen counter.
-Placing a towel or cloth under the stand is another good option to prevent scratches on surfaces.
+After everyone had their cup of tea, we placed the teapot on the three-footed teapot warmer, also made from Nambu ironware.
+The warmer is heavy and has slightly jagged edges, so we were careful not to leave any marks on our kitchen counter.
+Placing a towel or cloth under it is another good option to prevent scratches on surfaces.

-We required a few tries before getting the teapot to balance on the stand.
-A tip would be to place the base of the teapot so that it evenly balances on the three points on the stand.
+It took a few tries to get the teapot to balance on the warmer.
+A helpful tip is to place the base of the teapot so that it evenly balances on the three points.

-A tealight candle holder goes under the stand, and the candle's flame gently warms the base of the teapot.
-Although we found the candle holder and stand to be more decorative than functional, the heat-retention properties of the teapot itself was enough to keep the remaining tea warm as we finished our cups.
+A tealight candle holder goes inside the warmer, and the candle's flame gently heats the base of the teapot.
+The candle holder and warmer are both decorative and functional.
+Still, the heat-retention properties of the teapot itself were enough to keep the remaining tea warm as we finished our tea.

 Cleanup

-A huge advantage to Roji Associates Nambu ironware teapots is how easy it is to clean!
-It can't be put in the dishwasher, but handwashing took mere minutes.
-We started off by throwing out the tea leaves and rinsing off the strainer.
+A huge advantage of Roji Associates' Nambu ironware teapots is how easy they are to clean!
+They should not be placed in the dishwasher, but handwashing took mere minutes.
+We started off by discarding the tea leaves and rinsing off the strainer.
 The small holes in the mesh prevented the leaves from getting stuck, and any remaining bits were easily rinsed off.

 The enamel-coated inside of the teapot was just as easy to wash.
-After some gentle scrubbing with a sponge and rinsing with warm water, it gleamed squeaky clean.
+After some gentle scrubbing with a sponge and rinsing with warm water, it gleamed completely clean.

-Any of the droplets left inside as well as the exterior of the teapot were gently but thoroughly wiped.
-This process was easy as the inside of the teapot is enamel coated.
-Making sure that both the inside and outside of the teapot are dry is important to prevent it from rusting.
+Any remaining droplets inside, as well as the exterior of the teapot, were gently and thoroughly wiped dry.
+Making sure that both the inside and outside of the teapot, especially around the lid and spout, are dry is important to prevent it from rusting.

 Overall, making tea with Roji Associates' Nambu ironware teapot was a pleasurable experience.
-Both the teapot and warmer are a beautiful blend of traditional handiwork and modern kitchenware.
-Even when it is not being used, placing the teapot on the tea warmer allows you to display it as a decorative piece.
+The teapot is a beautiful blend of traditional handiwork and modern kitchenware.
+Even when it is not being used, placing the teapot on the warmer allows you to display it as a decorative piece.
 It truly is a gem that will last a lifetime!

 Leave a comment